densh/densh.github.com/quasiquotes.md

     scala> val tq"${name: TypeName}" = tq"Foo"
     name: universe.TypeName = Foo

 It's recommended to always ascribe name as `TypeName` when you work with type identifiers.
-Non-ascribed matching behavour may change in the future.
+Non-ascribed pattern is equivalent to just a pattern variable binding.

 #### Singleton Type {:#singleton-type}